-L – footer type fencing is a wire fencing laid down along the bottom of the fence and along the base (90 degrees angle).
-This type of fence eliminates the gap between the ground and the fence and your pooch is then unable to dig under.
+L – footer type fencing is a wire fencing laid down along the bottom of the fence and the base (90 degrees angle).
+This type of fence eliminates the gap between the ground and the fence, and your pooch cannot dig under.

 - Reinforced Ground Fencing